-In this tutorial task, you'll build a 3D model that includes location and staff objects.
-You'll also learn how to use an activity set to build process flows that will control the logic and behavior of people as they interact with the various objects in the system.
+In this tutorial task, you'll learn how to use a patient flow and add activity sets to build flows that will control the logic and behavior of people as they interact with the various objects in the system.

-In this tutorial task, you'll learn how to build your own block of activities to create custom model logic.
-You'll also build more of the patient track to get more experience with FlexSim Healthcare objects and activities.
+In this tutorial task, you'll add staff members and learn how to use staff and location groups.
+You'll also use more activity sets to build more of the patient track and get more experience with FlexSim Healthcare objects and activities.

 In this tutorial task, you'll learn how to use A* navigation to designate where the patients and staff members can walk and where they cannot.

 In this task, you'll learn how to create independent staff tasks, which are tasks that are not tied to a specific patient that is currently in the system.
 You'll learn how to add a maintenance task to a location after it has been used and you'll learn how to create routine tasks that might temporarily take a staff member away from caring for a patient.
-You'll then learn how to create a shift schedule for staff members that will determine when they are available to work.
-Lastly, you'll change the patient arrival pattern so that patients will begin to arrive at the clinic at higher rates.
+Lastly, you'll learn how to create a shift schedule for staff members that will determine when they are available to work.

 Add a Custom Location Object